-Ernst & Young Baltic UAB, a member of EY network, carried out an audit of the Company's and the Group statements of financial position as at 31 December 2023, statements of comprehensive income for 2023, statements of changes in equity and cash flow statements for the 2023, together with the explanatory notes including material accounting policy information.
+Ernst & Young Baltic UAB, a member of EY network, carried out an audit of the Company's and the Group's annual financial statements which comprise of statements of financial position as at 31 December 2024, statements of comprehensive income for 2024, statements of changes in equity and cash flow statements for the 2024, together with the explanatory notes including material accounting policy information.

-The ordinary general meeting of shareholders held on 6 June 2023 elected Ernst & Young Baltic UAB as the auditor of the Group for conducting an audit of the Group's annual consolidated and separate financial statements and evaluating the consolidated annual report for 2023.
+The ordinary general meeting of shareholders held on 6 June 2023 elected Ernst & Young Baltic UAB as the auditor of the Group for conducting an audit of the Group's annual consolidated and separate financial statements and evaluating the consolidated management report for 2024.
 The shareholders authorised the Managing Director of the Company to conclude agreements on audit services stipulating the auditor's fee not exceeding EUR 111k (one hundred eleven thousand) exclusive of VAT for the audit of 2023 accounts and same value adjusted August 2024 annual inflation level for the audit of 2024 accounts.